jvm123/german_deaths_viz/README.md

+Go visit https://jvm123.github.io/sterbefallzahlen_viz/ to see the page with plots.

 ## Intro

 This page shows visualizations of the death counts per cause of death in the time frame 2000 to 2022 for Germany.